Social Sciences Faculty Research PhD Studentships are offered to prospective candidates from the academic year 2017/8.

 Applicants are strongly encouraged to consult the research expertise and interests page to find a suitable primary supervisor for their area of research.

 Applications for all studentships are invited from suitably qualified graduates.
 Candidates should typically hold, or expect to hold, a first degree with a minimum of 2:1 and a Master’s degree with research methods training appropriate to the discipline, with a dissertation mark of at least 65%.
+Candidates applying for a 1+3 studentship should hold or expect to hold a relevant undergraduate degree.
 Candidates who have studied outside of the UK should typically hold, or expect to hold, qualifications at an equivalent level to those mentioned above.
 Candidates will be interviewed, usually via telephone or Skype, as part of the selection process.
 EU and International applicants may be required to provide evidence of competence in the English Language.

-To be considered for this award, you should make an application for admission to an MPhil/PhD research programme through our online application process, but you should indicate the intention to be considered for an open studentship under the Postgraduate Studentships Scheme.
+To be considered for this award, you should make an application for admission to a PhD research programme through our online application process, but you should indicate the intention to be considered for an open studentship under the Postgraduate Studentships Scheme.

 For specific queries about the fit of your research proposal with School research priorities and/or availability of supervisors, please contact either Professor Anna Robinson-Pant or a potential supervisor from within the School of Education and Lifelong Learning.